-Students will clear all of their belongings from lockers, remove locks, and collect their key copy from the Program Advisor prior to the start of the PTA 2502 PTA Seminar course.
+Students will clear all of their belongings from lockers, remove locks, and collect their key copy from the Program Advisor at the end of the summer term.
 Any item not cleared from lockers by the designated time will be disposed of or will become the property of the institution.